survivejs/react-book/manuscript/00_introduction.md

 Kanban, originally developed at Toyota, allows you to track the status of tasks.
 It can be modeled in terms of `Lanes` and `Notes`. `Notes` move through `Lanes` representing stages from left to right as they become completed. `Notes` themselves can contain information about the task itself, priority and so on.

-The simplest way to build a Kanban is to get a bunch of post-it notes and find a wall. `Lanes` could consist of the following stages: Todo, Doing, Done.
+The simplest way to build a Kanban is to get a bunch of post-it notes and find a wall.
+After that you split it up in columns.
+These `Lanes` could consist of the following stages: Todo, Doing, Done.
 All `Notes` would go to Todo initially.
 As you begin working on them you would move them to Doing and finally to Done when completed.
 This is the simplest way to get started.

 As the system gets more sophisticated you could start applying concepts such as WIP limit.
 This would mean you would restrict the amount of maximum work at Doing.
 The effect of this is that you would be forced to focus on getting that particular task done.
 That is one of the good consequences of using Kanban.
 Moving those notes around is satisfying.
 As a bonus you get visibility and know what is yet to be done.